wjakob/nanobind/README.md

 ### Other improvements

-Besides performance improvements, _nanobind_ includes a quality-of-live improvements for developers:
+Besides performance improvements, _nanobind_ includes several quality-of-live improvements for developers:

 - _nanobind_ has [greatly